 14.4% alc., 92 cases, $54.
 Sourced from a 3-acre vineyard planted in 2008 adjacent Toulouse Vineyard.
-This is a monopole in that Bink takes all the fruit from this vineyard owned by the CFO of Genentech.
+This is a monopole in that Bink takes all the fruit from this vineyard owned by a former Treasurer of Genentech.
 4 clones: 777, 115, Calera and Pommard.
 This wine is 75% Pommard.
 Aged 16 months in 50% new French oak.
 A barrel selection. · Moderate reddish purple color in the glass.
 Plenty to like in this wine with soaring aromas of black cherry and spice echoed on the mid weight palate that offers additional notes of sassafras and cola.
 Very fresh tasting and impeccably crafted with striking polish and harmony.
 Score: 92.
 Reviewed July 28, 2014 ARTICLE »

 2009 Bink Weir Vineyard Yorkville Highlands Pinot Noir

 14.2% alc., $38. · Moderately light ruby red color in the glass.
 Demure aromas of cherries, spice, briar and marzipan.
 Lighter style, featuring flavors of dark strawberry and cherry with an earthy, cola-driven underpinning.
 The tannins are fine grain and modest, the acidity is bright and the wine is quite enjoyable although it does not offer the mid palate impact and finish of some other Weir Vineyard wines tasted.
 Drink or hold.
 Score: 89.
 Reviewed September 5, 2013 ARTICLE »